vincentsider/starter-pack/README.md

 STARTER PACK

-# Autonomous Coding Starter Pack - In Cloud Building
+# Autonomous Coding Starter Pack - In Cloud Building!!

 Welcome to the Autonomous Coding Starter Pack!
 This project is designed to help you get started with autonomous coding using Roo Code and SPARC.